samboosa5k/Hipster_Coffee_Site/README.md

-# Jasper's React Starter
+# Hipster Coffee Site

-In my quest for knowledge I wanted to create my own React.js project starter
+A reworked project from a hackathon, now done in React

-### Prerequisites
+### Installation

 Run this: